DinoSourcesRex/Katas/TennisScores/README.md

 Where:
 3-6 6-4: scores in completed sets
 0-2: score in current set
-0-15: score in current game
+0-15: points in current game

 Each score is shown in the form 'n-m' where 'n' is the server's score and 'm' is the receiver's score.
 The server changes at the end of each game, and player A serves first.